grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/02 BrowserContext/clearPermissions.md

 <Blockquote mod="warning">

-There is a known issue with this feature.
-See [issue #443](https://github.com/grafana/xk6-browser/issues/443) for details.
+See [issue #443](https://github.com/grafana/xk6-browser/issues/443) for details of a known issue.

 </Blockquote>